 Prerequisites for Azure Virtual Desktop

 There are a few things you need to start using Azure Virtual Desktop.
-Here you can find what prerequisites you need to complete to successfully provide your users with virtual desktops and remote apps.
+Here you can find what prerequisites you need to complete to successfully provide your users with desktops and applications.

 - An Azure account with an active subscription